frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 TODO

-## Building on Other Standards
+## Extensibility and Use of Other Standards

 Data Package defines its own properties for often-used properties (such as description, contributors, licences, sources), none of which are required.
 Users can include properties from other standards as [custom properties](/standard/glossary/#custom-properties).
-It is also possible to add or extend properties by referencing a JSON schema in [@schema](/standard/data-package/#dollar-schema), which are then automatically picked up by validation software.
+Data Package is defined as a JSON Schema and is designed to be extensible: developers can add or extend properties by referencing a JSON schema in [@schema](/standard/data-package/#dollar-schema), which are then automatically picked up by validation software.

 CSVW makes extensive use of other standards (such as [JSON-LD](https://www.w3.org/TR/json-ld/), [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2/), Compact URIs) and defines how to use those.
+It also has specifications on how to transform CSVW to [JSON](https://www.w3.org/TR/2015/REC-csv2json-20151217/) and [RDF](https://www.w3.org/TR/2015/REC-csv2rdf-20151217/).
+CSVW is not defined as a JSON Schema.

 ## Mapping between CSVW and Data Package Properties